PastaChicken/cmpm-121-f25-d3-AlfredoBarragan/PLAN.md

 1a: this step also included adding the scrollable map (no generation yet outside inital size)
 1b: also made it so that the squares now only display 0 & 1

-2: make the player be able to traverse the map now
+2: make the player be able to traverse the map now [X]

+3:Generate tiles when scrolling through map

 4:Add tokens that the player can collect (start at 0, player gets 1, finds another 1, gets 2.. ect.. up till 256)

-3: make player combine tokens if matching and moving.
+5: make player combine tokens if matching and moving.
-4: make player current token go higher
+6: make player current token go higher

 ## D3.b: Globe-spanning gameplay